 It is notable that the TG-5 offers wifi support, while the GF1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the GF1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GF1 was succeeded by the Panasonic DMC-GF2.
+Both the TG-5 and the GF1 have been discontinued, but can regularly be found used on eBay.
+The GF1 was replaced by the Panasonic DMC-GF2, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 Review summary: Olympus TG-5 vs Panasonic GF1